How to Shock Your Pool: Complete Step-by-Step Guide

 Safety Considerations

 Never mix different pool chemicals and always add chemicals to water, not water to chemicals.
 Store liquid chlorine in cool, shaded areas and use within 60-90 days of purchase for maximum potency, as temperature significantly affects degradation rate.
+Keep it well away from acids and fuels in storage, since those combinations can release toxic gas or cause a fire.
 Wear safety goggles and gloves when handling pool chemicals.
+Add each chemical separately to the pool, never in the same container, and space additions apart by at least 30 minutes of circulation.

 Troubleshooting Common Shocking Issues